 Acrylic kitchen doors – the ultimate gloss kitchen?

-If you are looking for the ultimate high gloss finish you won’t get much better than acrylic kitchen doors.
+If you’re looking for the ultimate high gloss finish, you won’t get much better than acrylic kitchen doors.
 However, having the ultimate gloss finish comes at a price.
-Although they are cheaper than glass kitchens, acrylic gloss kitchens are more expensive than lacquered, painted, foil wrapped, PVC wrapped and vinyl wrapped type gloss kitchens.
+Although acrylic gloss doors are cheaper than glass kitchens, they are more expensive than lacquered, lacquered laminate, painted, foil wrapped, PVC wrapped and vinyl wrapped type gloss kitchens.

 The purpose of this blog is to compare acrylic kitchen doors with other types of gloss kitchen doors available so you can decide if acrylic gloss kitchens are worth paying extra for.